Pence outlines US Space Force plan for 'next battlefield'

 Much of the military's current space power is wielded by the Air Force Space Command, which has its headquarters at Peterson Air Force Base in Colorado Springs, Colorado.
 The command has about 38,000 personnel and operates 185 military satellite systems, including the Global Positioning System and communications and weather satellites.
 It also oversees Air Force cyberwarfare.

-Associated Press Radio correspondent Sagar Meghani in Washington and writer Dan Elliott in Colorado contributed to this report.
+Associated Press Radio correspondent Sagar Meghani in Washington and writers Robert Burns in Washington and Dan Elliott in Colorado contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.